devdiegoramon/devdiegoramon/README.md

 - 🧑‍💻 Developer

-- 🎓 Student of Internet Systems, focused on Java Development
+- 🎓 Student of Internet Systems, focused on Web Development
 - 💬 Founder of ProSync, a T.I. community for mutual support among members
 - 🎧 I enjoy reading, listening to podcasts, music, and I have a cat named Bixby